Glasgow, Bothwell, Hamilton and Coatbridge Railway: Absorbed by the NBR, and after

-In fact the Company was absorbed by the North British Railway on 2 August 1878, by Act of 21 July 1878.
+In fact the company was absorbed by the North British Railway on 2 August 1878, by the North British Railway Act 1878 (41 & 42 Vict. c. cxl) of 21 July 1878.
 The original shareholders received a generous settlement of 5% on the half million of capital, rising to 8% from 1886.

 The North British intended to use the line to launch further into south Lanarkshire, but in the end a territorial exclusivity arrangement was made with the Caledonian, and the plan was dropped.

 During World War I the line from Bothwell to Hamilton was closed to passengers except for workmen's trains, from 1 January 1917 to 2 June 1919.

 In the 1940s local passenger services to Whifflet and Coatbridge were operated by Sentinel railcars; this arrangement ceased in 1948.

 In 1947 Glasgow Zoo was established in the Calderpark area, and became very popular.
 As the Hamilton line ran nearby, a station, Calderpark Halt, was opened to serve it in 1951.